openhab/org.openhab.binding.zwave/doc/qubino/zmnhba_0_0.md

 ### Parameter 41: Power reporting in Watts on power change for Q2

 Power reporting in Watts on power change for Q2
-Power report is sent (pushed) only when actual power in Watts in real time changed for more than set percentage comparing to previous actual power in Watts, step is 1%.
+<p&gtPower report is sent (pushed) only when actual power in Watts in real time changed for more than set percentage comparing to previous actual power in Watts, step is 1%.</p&gt <ul&gt<li&gt0 = Reporting Disabled</li&gt <li&gt1–100 = 1% - 100% Reporti</li&gt </ul&gt

-  * 0 = Reporting Disabled
-  * 1–100 = 1% - 100% Reporti
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```1```.